carleshf/personal_site/content/academic/index.md

 ## Articles

-♠ : This symbol denotes that the authors consider the two first authors should be regarded as “joint first authors”.
+♠ : This symbol denotes that the authors consider that the two first authors should be regarded as “joint first authors”.

 #### Published & Accepted